Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Click Yes to import file into the registry

-You will then receive a confirmation telling you that the information from the registry file has been added to the Windows registry and you can then click the OK button to finish the process.
+You will then receive a final confirmation dialog box telling you that the keys and values from the registry file have been successfully added to the Windows registry.
+You can then click the OK button to finish the process.

 Registry import confirmation